Summer Camp Help & FAQs.

 What should I do if my camper comes home with a story or experience that concerns me?

 We do all we can to provide your camper with an incredible week of camp.
 If at any time we fall short of that goal, we would love to hear about it.
-When you call we will provide you with the information we know or investigate the incident further in hopes of solving the situation.
+When you call, we will provide you with the information we have or investigate the incident further to help resolve the situation.
 While we can’t always fix everything, knowing about problems enables us to avoid them in the future.
 We always value your input.

 My camper left something at camp.
 What should I do?

-Each Sunday at check-out time there is a lost and found table set up in the gym.
+Each Sunday at check-out time, a lost-and-found table is set up right outside the gym.
 Always be sure to look through the items there to see if you recognize anything.
 If you get home without an item, give us a call and describe what you are missing.
-We hold onto our lost and found items for 2 weeks after camp before sending them off to Goodwill.
+We hold onto our lost and found items for 2 weeks after camp before sending it to charity.

 What are your policies regarding camper safety?

-All horsemanship and challenge course staff go through specialized safety training by outside organizations.
+All horsemanship, challenge course, and marksmanship staff undergo specialized safety training from outside organizations.

 Sunset Lake has two Registered Nurses on duty each week.
-Our health care procedures are reviewed on a regular basis by a doctor and are in compliance with all American Camp Association procedures.
+Our health care procedures are reviewed regularly by a qualified licensed provider and comply with all American Camp Association standards.

-Sunset Lake employs a mental health or social work intern each summer to help provide your camper with an emotionally safe environment.
-This person serves as a resource for our staff as connect with campers who are struggling with emotional challenges.
+Sunset Lake employs a mental health or social work intern each summer to help create an emotionally safe environment for your camper.
+This person serves as a resource for our staff to connect with campers who are struggling with emotional challenges.